SRombauts/UEPlasticPlugin/README.md

 - Source Control does not show correctly at next launch of the Editor after first connection
 - "NotCurrent" warning is not working because "DepotRevisionChangeset" is not correct in the "cm fileinfo" command
 - Revert "Unchanged only" does nothing.
+- Merge conflict from cherry-pick or from range-merge cannot be solved by the plugin: use the Plastic SCM GUI

 #### Known issues:
 - Error messages with accents are not handled (for instance connection error in French)